Local Development Plan

 Links to Local Development Plan supporting documents are provided under 'Supporting Information' below, including work so far.

 The Local Development Scheme (LDS) sets out the Council's timetable for preparing the Local Plan and other planning policy documents.
-The current version was approved in July 2015 and can be viewed below.
+The most recent version was approved in January 2018 and can be viewed below.

 It is vital that the Local Plan is supported by up-to-date and robust evidence.
 Several technical studies have been undertaken to inform the emerging Local Plan and provide evidence when considering planning applications.
 The Plan is also supported by other documents set out below.